8 Idiotic Ways People Try to Save Money in Singapore (Updated)

 Nobody blames you for wanting to live like a total cheapskate in Singapore.
-After all, it’s the most expensive city in the world according to the Economist Intelligence Unit’s (EIU) 2014 report.
+After all, it’s ranked world’s most expensive city for expats for fourth consecutive year according to the Economist Intelligence Unit’s (EIU) latest league table.

 However, there’s a huge difference between trying to save earnestly for things like retirement, education, a wedding or your first home, and being an extreme cheapskate who actually wastes more money in the long run by being ultra-cheap.

 #1 Not Investing to Grow Wealth

 Placing your entire life savings in a savings account might sound like a good idea – and to a certain extent it is (see point #4).
 The problem is that 20 to 30 years from now, you’ll realise that your savings lost value over time due to inflation.